 Professional Competence is a formal way of recording your lifelong learning as a doctor and highlighting your dedication to developing and maintaining key skills and competencies throughout your medical career.

 If you are registered on the Supervised, General or Specialist Division of the Irish Medical Council Register, you are required to be enrolled on a Professional Competence Scheme.
 You must be enrolled in order to demonstrate you are actively maintaining your Professional Competence in a manner recognised by the Irish Medical Council.

-When you apply to retain your registration with the Medical Council, you will be required to declare that you are maintaining your professional competence.
+When you apply to retain your registration with the Irish Medical Council, you are required to declare the name of your Professional Competence Scheme and the date you enrolled, or renewed your enrolment, on that scheme.
 Failure to make this declaration will place your continuing registration at risk.

 We are happy to advise you on this.

 Yes.
 If you hold Specialist, General or Supervised registration with the Medical Council, you must maintain your Professional Competence.